Michael T. Korns

 Publications/Presentations

 Mr. Korns speaks and writes often about municipal land use and zoning issues.
-He has contributed articles and presentations on a variety of topics to groups such as the Westmoreland County Association of Township Supervisors, the Local Government Academy, the Allegheny County League of Municipalities, the Steel River Council of Government, Breaking Ground magazine, the Pennsylvania School Board Association, and others.
+He has contributed articles and presentations on a variety of topics to groups such as the Westmoreland County Association of Township Supervisors, the Local Government Academy, the Allegheny County League of Municipalities, the Steel River Council of Government, the Pennsylvania School Board Association, Pennsylvania Municipal Authorities Association, and others.
+Some of his recent his publications and presentations include: